innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 HOW TO INSTALL:
 1) clone this repo to "text-generation-webui\extensions"
 2) install "python-telegram-bot==13.15" module to your textgen envivroment.
-(Easiest way is run webui.bat with additional string "call pip install -r extensions\telegram_bot\requirements.txt" before "call python server.py"
+(Easiest way is run "webui.bat" with additional string "call pip install -r extensions\telegram_bot\requirements.txt" before "call python server.py"

 HOW TO USE:
 1) add your bot token to "text-generation-webui\extensions\telegram_bot\telegram_token.txt" (ask https://t.me/BotFather how to get token)